 Cure models with the right censored observations suffer from an inherent identifiability problem.
-For such observations, the event under study has not occurred, either because the person is insusceptible, or because the person is susceptible, but follow-up was not long enough for the event to be observed.
+For such observations the event under study has not occurred either because the person is insusceptible, or because the person is susceptible but follow-up was not long enough for the event to be observed.
 The identifiability problem increased with increasing censoring, but is lessened by the parametric modeling of the baseline hazard.
-The simulation study shows that the estimation procedure works well under the given truncation and censoring scheme with our sample data set.
+The simulation study shows that the estimation procedure works well under the given truncation and censoring scheme in our sample data set.
 Stronger right censoring causes strong identifiability problems.
-For example, in an additional simulation study (not shown here), using the same parameters as described in the simulation section, but using the birth years 1926-1958 (which is the situation in the so-called middle cohort of the Swedish Twin Registry), resulted in a complete breakdown of the estimation procedure.
-In cure models with fixed censoring times (caused by the end of the study), censoring is no longer noninformative, even when the censoring times and the survival times are independent.
+For example, in an additional simulation study (not shown here) using the same parameters as described in the simulation section but using the birth years 1926-1958 (which is the situation in the so-called middle cohort of the Swedish Twin Registry) resulted in a complete breakdown of the estimation procedure.
+In cure models with fixed censoring times (caused by the end of the study) censoring is no longer non-informative even when the censoring times and the survival times are independent.
 The proportion of censored observations contains important information about parameters in the model.
-For example, in the (usually ideal) case of no censoring, it holds $\phi = 1.$ with Gompertz parameters α and β .
-From a statistical point of view, such a parametric assumption is unsatisfactory, because it is nonjustifiable.
-Frailty models of univariate data have been strongly criticized, because assumptions have to be made about both the shape of the underlying mortality trajectory and the distribution of the frailty: different pairs of assumptions can result in equally good fits to the data.
-Without an insusceptible fraction in the population $(\phi = 1)$, this problem can be solved by using the nonparametric correlated gamma-frailty model (Yashin and Iachine, 1995).
-Applying the (true) parametric and semiparametric estimation procedures to the same (simulated) data generated from the correlated gamma-frailty model, the semiparametric estimation procedure shows good performance, despite the fact that it does not make use of the additional information about the parametric structure of the marginal survival functions.
+For example, in the (usually ideal) case of no censoring, it holds $\phi = 1$.

+The present paper is restricted to the parametric case, meaning in our case the marginal survival function is specified parametrically up to a few (one-dimensional) parameters, $S(t) = (1 + \sigma^2 \frac{\alpha}{\beta} (e^{\beta t} - 1))^{-\frac{1}{\sigma^2}}$ with Gompertz parameters α and β .
+From a statistical point of view such a parametric assumption is unsatisfactory, because it is non-justifiable.
+Frailty models of univariate data have been strongly criticised because assumptions have to be made about both the shape of the underlying mortality trajectory and the distribution of the frailty: different pairs of assumptions can result in equally good fits to the data.
+Without an insusceptible fraction in the population ($\phi = 1$) this problem can be solved by using the non-parametric correlated gamma-frailty model (Yashin and Iachine, 1995).
+Applying the (true) parametric and semi-parametric estimation procedures to the same (simulated) data generated from the correlated gamma-frailty model, the semi-parametric estimation procedure shows good performance, despite the fact that it does not make use of the additional information about the parametric structure of the marginal survival functions.
 The estimates of σ^2 and ρ are similar in both cases (results are not shown here).
 Nevertheless, using the wrong parametric model may result in biased parameter estimates.